pixelcmtd/REB-TIC/README.md

 2. Run `./x264`
 3. Run `./x265`
 4. Run `./rav1e`
+5. Run `./versions`
-5. Make a PR adding your results to the table
+6. Make a PR adding your results to the table

 ## Results